Kieran132/Food-First/README.md

 - The links used in the weekly recipes are from [BBC-GoodFood] (https://www.bbcgoodfood.com/)
 - The icons in the footer are linked to their relevant icon, Facebook, Instagram, Pinterest, Twitter
 - Many issues were resolved using [W3School](https://www.w3schools.com/)
-- The fabrication of the submit button came from [Free-Code-Camp](https://www.freecodecamp.org/news/how-to-build-sign-up-form-with-html-and-css/)
+- The fabrication of the submit page came from [Free-Code-Camp](https://www.freecodecamp.org/news/how-to-build-sign-up-form-with-html-and-css/)
 - To be able to select certain color, Chrome add-on Eye Dropper was used